 My Bottom Line

-Our collaborative environment has been a huge strength of the HOTHC and fills me with pride as I get to watch all of the members share their successes.
-Serving as part of a bigger team is a great reminder of what drew me to social work in the first place — creating community and safety for those that have been excluded or taken advantage of.
+This collaborative environment has been a huge strength for the HOTHC and instills pride as I get to watch all of the members share their successes.
+Serving as part of a bigger team is a great reminder of what drew me to social work in the first place — creating community and safety for those who have been excluded or taken advantage of.
 When I put everything into this perspective, reporting doesn’t seem so bad, and I see the value and joy in all the work I do.